 Support plans are as personalized as transition plans.
 Yours might include personal support (via paid professionals or the helping hands of friends, family, and neighbors) with household responsibilities, child or dog care, errands, mealtimes, etc. You might choose to hire help for your part-time business to free yourself up to serve more clients or work on your marketing.
 If you’re not entrepreneurial by nature or lack business experience, you might benefit from professional support through classes, or the guidance of a personal business coach.
 Whatever elements you choose for your support plan, putting one in place will greatly increase your chances of a successful transition.

 What do you think?
 Tired of daydreaming from the sidelines?
-Ready to make your living working full-time in your own dog training or dog walking business, or serving dogs as a dog daycare or boarding operator?
+Ready to make your living working full-time in your own dog training business?
 If so, start cultivating your transition mindset, working on your transition plan, and lining up your support.
 There is no better way to make a living than working with dogs, as any dog pro will tell you.
 They’re all out there doing it, and you can, too.

 For more tips, continue reading Part 2, How to Become a Full-Time Dog Pro.